ceramicstudio/js-composedb/website/docs/api/commands/cli.composite.md

   MODELS                   one or more models to use when extracting a new composite, identified by name or stream ID

 OPTIONS
-  -k, --did-private-key    DID Private Key (you can generate a fresh private key using composedb did:generate-private-key) -o, --output             a path to file where the resulting encoded composite definition should be saved
+  -o, --output             a path to file where the resulting encoded composite definition should be saved
 ```